supernintendo/moongate/README.md

 # Moongate

-Moongate is a multiplayer game server and software development kit.
+Moongate is a multiplayer game server and software development kit in early development.
 It provides a framework for building synchronized experiences using [Elixir](http://elixir-lang.org/).

 1. [Overview](#overview)
 2. [Setup](#installation)